Laasikayasalapu0105/Target-Brazil-E-commerce-Analytics/README.md

 ![Dataset Schema](https://github.com/user-attachments/assets/81390d1a-b3fb-4414-a309-34b59cc44705)

 ## KPIs (Key Performance Indicators)
--Customer Retention Rate – Percentage of customers who made a second purchase within six months.
+- Customer Retention Rate – Percentage of customers who made a second purchase within six months.

--Top-Spending Customers – Identifying the top 3 customers by spending for each year.
+- Top-Spending Customers – Identifying the top 3 customers by spending for each year.

--Sales Growth Rate – Year-over-year comparison of total sales.
+- Sales Growth Rate – Year-over-year comparison of total sales.

--Order Frequency – Average number of orders per customer over time.
+- Order Frequency – Average number of orders per customer over time.

 ## Tools Used
--SQL for querying and extracting insights from the data.
+- SQL for querying and extracting insights from the data.
--Python (Pandas, Matplotlib, Seaborn) for data manipulation and visualization.
+- Python (Pandas, Matplotlib, Seaborn) for data manipulation and visualization.
--Jupyter Notebook for documenting and analyzing the data.
+- Jupyter Notebook for documenting and analyzing the data.

 ## Insights and Recommendations
--Customer Retention – A significant percentage of customers do not return for repeat purchases within six months, indicating potential areas for improvement in retention strategies.
+- Customer Retention – A significant percentage of customers do not return for repeat purchases within six months, indicating potential areas for improvement in retention strategies.

--Top Customers – The top 3 customers from each year have contributed significantly to the sales.
+- Top Customers – The top 3 customers from each year have contributed significantly to the sales.
 Focusing on nurturing relationships with these high-value customers through personalized offers or loyalty programs could boost sales.

--Payment Trends – There are fluctuations in the total payment values across different customers, suggesting that targeted pricing strategies might be effective in maximizing revenue from different customer segments.
+- Payment Trends – There are fluctuations in the total payment values across different customers, suggesting that targeted pricing strategies might be effective in maximizing revenue from different customer segments.

 ## Conclusion
 The analysis of Target's e-commerce sales has highlighted several critical areas, including customer retention, the importance of top-spending customers, and yearly payment trends.
 By acting on these insights, Target could improve both customer satisfaction and financial performance through more personalized engagement and retention initiatives.